Bill Torrey: Florida Panthers

 Torrey was named president of the Florida Panthers, a new expansion team, in 1993.
 Torrey built his new team similarly to the Islanders, acquiring young talent that included Rob Niedermayer, Ed Jovanovski, Radek Dvořák, and Rhett Warrener.
 The Panthers made it to the 1996 Stanley Cup Finals.
 The team reached the playoffs twice more prior to his retirement in 2001.
 He remained with the team as special advisor.

 Honors

 Torrey was elected to the Hockey Hall of Fame in 1995.
-He is honoured with a banner in Barclays Center along with Al Arbour and six of the players he drafted.
+He is honoured by the New York Islanders with a banner in UBS Arena along with Al Arbour and six of the players he drafted.
 Torrey's banner has the words "The Architect" and the image of a bowtie.

-On October 23, 2010, the Florida Panthers honoured Torrey by retiring the number 93, and raising a banner in his honour to the rafters.
+On October 23, 2010, the Florida Panthers honoured Torrey by retiring the number 93 and raising a banner in his honour to the rafters.
 The 93 represents the year (1993) when the Panthers franchise was incorporated into the NHL.